devlai23/PQWGAN-1/README.md

 ## Data Description: Provide key details about the dataset (source, size, features, etc.).
 The dataset used for this project was MNSIT, a widely used benchmark dataset for image recognition tasks.
-- Source: National Institute of Standards and Technology (NIST).
+- **Source**: National Institute of Standards and Technology (NIST).
-- Size: 70,000 grayscale images, split into training set of 60,000 images, and a testing set of 10,000 images
+- **Size**: 70,000 grayscale images, split into training set of 60,000 images, and a testing set of 10,000 images
-- Features: Each image is 28x28 pixels, representing handwritten digits spanning 0-9.
+- **Features**: Each image is 28x28 pixels, representing handwritten digits spanning 0-9.
-- Pixel Values: Grayscale intensity values range from 0 (black) to 255 (white).
+- **Pixel Values**: Grayscale intensity values range from 0 (black) to 255 (white).

 ## Preprocessing Steps: Outline any data preprocessing techniques applied (normalization, feature scaling, dimensionality reduction).
 To prepare the dataset for training the Quantum Wasserstein GAN (QWGAN), the following preprocessing steps were applied:
-1. Normalization: Pixel values were scaled to the range of [0,1] by dividing by 255.
+1. **Normalization**: Pixel values were scaled to the range of [0,1] by dividing by 255.
 This was done to ensure the uniformity of input data and stabilizes the training process
-2. Incorporating Data Modification Techniques: To evaluate the robustness and adaptability of the QWGAN, the dataset was augmented with the following techniques:
+2. **Incorporating Data Modification Techniques**: To evaluate the robustness and adaptability of the QWGAN, the dataset was augmented with the following techniques:

 For Elastic Transforms:
 Definition: Elastic Transforms apply spatial distributions to an image by remapping the pixel locations based on smoothed displacement fields.
 These transforms are intended to mimic real-world deformations, such as stretching, twisting, or wrapping, while preserving the overall structure of the image.